h2020-sbd4nano/sbd-data-book/docs/general.md

 ## Information sources and plugins

-Information about databases, datasets, model, and relationships are collected but also retrieved from other data sources.
+Information about databases, datasets, model, and relationships are collected but also retrieved from other <a name="tp3">data sources</a>.

 ## Data sources

-Currently, the following datasources are being used:
+Currently, the following data sources are being used:

 **SPARQL** [sparql/allDatasources.rq](sparql/allDatasources.code.html) ([run](https://query.wikidata.org/embed.html#PREFIX%20void%3A%20%20%20%20%3Chttp%3A%2F%2Frdfs.org%2Fns%2Fvoid%23%3E%0APREFIX%20dcterms%3A%20%3Chttp%3A%2F%2Fpurl.org%2Fdc%2Fterms%2F%3E%0APREFIX%20dc%3A%20%20%20%20%20%20%3Chttp%3A%2F%2Fpurl.org%2Fdc%2Felements%2F1.1%2F%3E%0A%0ASELECT%20%3Fresource%20%3FresourceLabel%20%3Fimg%20WHERE%20%7B%0A%20%20%3Fvoid%20a%20void%3ADatasetDescription%20%3B%0A%20%20%20%20dcterms%3Atitle%7Cdc%3Atitle%20%3FresourceLabel%20.%0A%20%20OPTIONAL%20%7B%20%3Fvoid%20dc%3Asource%20%3Fresource%20%7D%0A%20%20OPTIONAL%20%7B%20%3Fvoid%20foaf%3Aimg%20%3Fimg%20%7D%0A%7D%0A), [edit](https://query.wikidata.org/#PREFIX%20void%3A%20%20%20%20%3Chttp%3A%2F%2Frdfs.org%2Fns%2Fvoid%23%3E%0APREFIX%20dcterms%3A%20%3Chttp%3A%2F%2Fpurl.org%2Fdc%2Fterms%2F%3E%0APREFIX%20dc%3A%20%20%20%20%20%20%3Chttp%3A%2F%2Fpurl.org%2Fdc%2Felements%2F1.1%2F%3E%0A%0ASELECT%20%3Fresource%20%3FresourceLabel%20%3Fimg%20WHERE%20%7B%0A%20%20%3Fvoid%20a%20void%3ADatasetDescription%20%3B%0A%20%20%20%20dcterms%3Atitle%7Cdc%3Atitle%20%3FresourceLabel%20.%0A%20%20OPTIONAL%20%7B%20%3Fvoid%20dc%3Asource%20%3Fresource%20%7D%0A%20%20OPTIONAL%20%7B%20%3Fvoid%20foaf%3Aimg%20%3Fimg%20%7D%0A%7D%0A))